TOUR MAPS

 Mount Bethel Cemetery is divided into sections labeled A through M. To see details, select the section from the map below.
 Zoom in to view the individual plot numbers.
-On each map is a reference block that indicates where in the overall cemetery the section is located.
+Additionally, you are invited to pick-up a self-guided exploration map brochure at the Caretaker's Cottage near the entrance of the cemetery.

-For detailed maps of each section, click the links below.
+For a detailed map of each section, click the links below.

 Thomas Welsh, the highest-ranking military veteran interred at Mount Bethel, is among those resting in this section.